cmprog/BeeFree2/README.md

 - Cosmetic purchaces - do not reset on pretige
 - Passkve honeycomb earnings.
 Buy a bee hive and collect from it every day.
 Adds potential options for duration and amount.
 - challenge mode prestige?
+- Extra life shop purchase?
+- Shielding attribute
+    - Maximum damage reduction - Shield acts as damage reduction
+    - Maximum shield amount - Shield has only so much life before it no longer works.